The US is set to name the winners of a new drone testing program

 US Secretary of Transportation Elaine L. Chao will announce 10 state, local or tribal governments that'll host the experiments on Wednesday.
 The governments have teamed up with companies that'll be involved in the tests.

-Some of the companies reportedly hoping to participate in the program include Amazon, Apple, Qualcomm and Airbus, according to Reuters.
+Some of the companies reportedly hoping to participate in the program include Amazon, Apple, Qualcomm and Airbus.
 Intel confirmed to CNET that it applied for the program, while Amazon declined to comment.
 Apple, Qualcomm and Airbus didn't immediately respond to requests for comment.

 Other companies, including Boeing and Ford, have reportedly expressed interest in the program, but it's unclear if they've applied.
 Those companies didn't immediately respond to requests for comment.